-METHODOLOGY AND SUMMARY OF NEW RECOMMENDATIONS GLOBAL STRATEGY FOR ASTHMA MANAGEMENT AND PREVENTION: 2008 UPDATE
+METHODOLOGY AND SUMMARY OF NEW RECOMMENDATIONS GLOBAL STRATEGY FOR ASTHMA MANAGEMENT AND PREVENTION: 2009 UPDATE\

-When the Global Initiative for Asthma (GINA) program was initiated in 1993, a goal was to produce recommendations for asthma management based on the best scientific information available.
+When the Global Initiative for Asthma (GINA) program was initiated in 1993, the primary goal was to produce recommendations for asthma management based on the best scientific information available.
 Its first report, NHLBI/WHO Workshop Report: Global Strategy for Asthma Management and Prevention was issued in 1995 and revised in 2002 and 2006.
 These reports, and their companion documents, have been widely distributed and translated into many languages.
 The 2006 report was based on research published through June, 2006 and can be found on the GINA website (www.ginasthma.org).

 The GINA Science Committee was established in 2002 to review published research on asthma management and prevention, to evaluate the impact of this research on recommendations in the GINA documents related to management and prevention, and to post yearly updates on the GINA website.
-The first update of the 2006 report (2007 update) included the impact of publications from July 1, 2006 through June 30, 2007.
-This second update of the 2006 report (2008 update) includes the impact of publications from July 1, 2007 through June 30, 2008.
+The first update of the 2006 report (2007 update) included the impact of publications from July 1, 2006 through June 30, 2007; the 2008 updated included the impact of publications from July 1, 2007 through June 30, 2008.
+This 2009 update includes the impact of publications from July 1, 2008 through June 30, 2009.

-Methods: The process to produce this 2008 update included a Pub Med search using search fields established by the Committee: 1) asthma, All Fields, All ages, only items with abstracts, Clinical Trial, Human, sorted by Authors; and 2) asthma AND systematic, All fields, ALL ages, only items with abstracts, Human, sorted by author.
+Methods: The methodology used to produce this 2009 update included a Pub Med search using search fields established by the Committee: 1) asthma, All Fields, All ages, only items with abstracts, Clinical Trial, Human, sorted by Authors; and 2) asthma AND systematic, All fields.
+ALL ages, only items with abstracts, Human, sorted by author.
 In addition, publications in peer review journals not captured by Pub Med could be submitted to individual members of the Committee providing an abstract and the full paper were submitted in (or translated into) English.

 All members of the Committee received a summary of citations and all abstracts.
-Each abstract was assigned to two Committee members, although all members were offered the opportunity to provide an opinion on any abstract.
+Each abstract was assigned to at least two Committee members, although all members were offered the opportunity to provide an opinion on any abstract.
 Members evaluated the abstract or, up to her/his judgment, the full publication, by answering specific written questions from a short questionnaire, and to indicate if the scientific data presented impacted on recommendations in the GINA report.
 If so, the member was asked to specifically identify modifications that should be made.
-The entire GINA Science Committee met on a regular basis to discuss each individual publication that was indicated to have an impact on asthma management and prevention by at least 1 member of the Committee, and to reach a consensus on the changes in the report.
-Disagreements were decided by vote.
+The entire GINA Science Committee met twice yearly to discuss each publication that was felt would have an impact on asthma management and prevention by at least 1 member of the Committee, and to reach a consensus on the changes in the report.
+In the absence of consensus disagreements were decided by an open vote of the full committee.